aaron-grau/curic/react/readings/front_end_auth.md

 The `currentUser` property will be used to show things like a custom welcome message and the profile picture.
-The `errors` property will be used to tell our users that they have filled out a form incorrectly.
-(Think 'Password is too short').
+The `errors` property will be used to tell our users that they have filled out a form incorrectly. (e.g. 'Password is too short').

 ---

 ### Action-Creators & API

-We'll need some actions to handle our session-related requests.
-The following should do:
+We'll need the following action-creators:
   * signup
   * login
   * logout
   * receiveCurrentUser
   * receiveErrors

-We'll also need some api utility functions that will actually make the ajax requests:
+We'll also need some API utility functions that will actually make the AJAX requests:
   * signup
   * login
   * logout